Getting started with Bolt

 Create an inventory file to group your targets

 You've just run a command on a single target.
 You could use the same command with a comma-separated list to target both of your containers.
 However, as the number of targets grows, this approach quickly becomes cumbersome.
-For example, imagine a situation where you need to use different passwords or certificates for different targets.
+An inventory file solves this problem.

-inventory.yaml in your project directory and paste in the
+inventory.yaml in your project directory.
+Replace the contents of that file

 This inventory file contains a group called

-Resource Identifier (URI) and name for each Docker container, as well as the
+The Uniform Resource Identifier (URI) and name for each Docker container.

-transport that Bolt is using to communicate with the containers (SSH), and the
+The transport type that Bolt is using to communicate with the containers.
+In this case you're using the SSH transport.

 whoami command on